jazzband/wagtailmenus/README.md

 - **`WAGTAILMENUS_DEFAULT_CHILDREN_MENU_MAX_LEVELS`** (default: `1`): The maximum number of levels rendered by the `{% children_menu %}` tag when a `max_levels` parameter value isn't specified.
 - **`WAGTAILMENUS_DEFAULT_SECTION_MENU_USE_SPECIFIC`** (default: `USE_SPECIFIC_AUTO`): Controls how 'specific' pages objects are fetched and used during rendering of the `{% section_menu %}` tag when the `use_specific` parameter value isn't supplied.
 - **`WAGTAILMENUS_DEFAULT_CHILDREN_USE_SPECIFIC`** (default: `USE_SPECIFIC_AUTO`): Controls how 'specific' pages objects are fetched and used during rendering of the `{% children_menu %}` tag when the `use_specific` parameter value isn't supplied.
 - **`WAGTAILMENUS_PAGE_FIELD_FOR_MENU_ITEM_TEXT`** (default: `'title'`): When preparing menu items for rendering, wagtailmenus looks for a field, attribute or property method with this name on each page object to populate a `text` attribute on the menu item.
 NOTE: wagtailmenus will only be able to access custom page attributes if specific pages are being used (See [Specific pages instances and performance](#specific-page-use) for more details).
-The page's `title` attribute will be used as a fallback if no attribute can found matching specified name.
+The page's `title` attribute will be used as a fall-back if no attribute can found matching specified name.
 - **`WAGTAILMENUS_MAIN_MENU_MODEL`** (default: `'wagtailmenus.MainMenu'`): Use this to specify a custom model to use for main menus instead of the default.
 The model should be a subclass of `wagtailmenus.AbstractMainMenu`.
 See [Overriding the default wagtailmenus models](#custom-models) for more details.
 - **`WAGTAILMENUS_FLAT_MENU_MODEL`** (default: `'wagtailmenus.FlatMenu'`): Use this to specify a custom model to use for flat menus instead of the default.
 The model should be a subclass of `wagtailmenus.AbstractFlatMenu`.
 See [Overriding the default wagtailmenus models](#custom-models) for more details.
 - **`WAGTAILMENUS_MAIN_MENU_ITEMS_RELATED_NAME`** (default: `'menu_items'`): Use this to specify the 'related name' that should be used to access menu items from main menu instances.
 Used to replace the default `MainMenuItem` model with a custom one.
 See [Overriding the default wagtailmenus models](#custom-models) for more details.
 - **`WAGTAILMENUS_FLAT_MENU_ITEMS_RELATED_NAME`** (default: `'menu_items'`): Use this to specify the 'related name' that should be used to access menu items from flat menu instances.
 Used to replace the default `FlatMenuItem` model with a custom one.
 See [Overriding the default wagtailmenus models](#custom-models) for more details.
 - **`WAGTAILMENUS_CHILDREN_MENU_CLASS_PATH`** (default: `'wagtailmenus.models.menus.ChildrenMenu'`): Use this to specify a custom class to be used by wagtailmenus' `children_menu` tag.
-The value should be the import path of your custom class as a string, e.g. 'mysite.app_name.models.CustomClass'.
+The value should be the import path of your custom class as a string, e.g. 'mysite.appname.models.CustomClass'.
 See [Overriding the default wagtailmenus models](#custom-models) for more details.
 - **`WAGTAILMENUS_SECTION_MENU_CLASS_PATH`** (default: `'wagtailmenus.models.menus.SectionMenu'`): Use this to specify a custom class to be used by wagtailmenus' `section_menu` tag.
-The value should be the import path of your custom class as a string, e.g. 'mysite.app_name.models.CustomClass'.
+The value should be the import path of your custom class as a string, e.g. 'mysite.appname.models.CustomClass'.
 See [Overriding the default wagtailmenus models](#custom-models) for more details.

 Contributing